grraghav120/expense-tracker/README.md

 # ExpenseTracker
 - Developed a MEAN (MongoDB, Express, Node and Angular) stack Expense Tracker application with 12+ APIs, including authenticated ones, to efficiently manage daily expenses.
+- Implemented robust APIs using Express.js and Node.js, enabling smooth data retrieval and manipulation.
+- Ensured secure access to sensitive features by implementing user authentication and authorization mechanisms in this application.

+# Quick Acces 😏

+- Email - abc@gmail.com
+- password - 12345678 (Got it)😁

 # How to Use
 - Make an Account (SignUp) for first Time.
 - If Already have an account please Login